 Dhakaani Weapon Training.
 You have proficiency with the flail, plus the mighty flail, dire flail, and spiked chain (detailed in Chapter 4: Equipment)

 Keen Smell.
-You have advantage on Wisdom (Perception) and Intelligence (Investigation) checks
+You have advantage on Wisdom (Perception) and Intelligence (Investigation) checks that rely on smell.

 Powerful Build.
-You count as one size larger when determining your carrying capacity and the weight you
+You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.